keita-dc/FlatironProject5/README.md

 ## Datasets
 - US Census: American Community Survey 5-Year Data

-We used "Data Profile" table which offers more than 1,000 variables about broad social, economic, housing, and demographic information.
+We used "Data Profile" table which offers more than 1,000 variables about broad social, economic, housing, and demographic information

+- US Religion Census

+We used 2010 data which was the latest

 - MIT Election Data and Science Lab: "County Presidential Election Returns 2000-2016"